 Supermoons Cause Tidal Waves—True or False?
 Our news literacy program challenges fourth graders to find out.
 “Last week scientists at NASA announced that they will send a manned spacecraft to the moon by the year 2018.”

+“Supermoons can trigger tidal waves and catastrophic earthquakes.”
+“A rare liger cub with a lion dad and tigress mother was born in Russia.”
+Only one of these news headlines is real.
+How to outsmart fake news in your Facebook feed.
+It doesn't have to be this way.
 Fake news is actually really easy to spot -- if you know how.
 Consider this your New Media Literacy Guide.
 1. Does the story come from a strange URL?
 Zimdars says sites with strange suffixes like ".co" or ".su," or that are hosted by third party platforms like WordPress should raise a red flag.
-10 Ways to Spot a Fake News Article - EasyBib Blog.
+2. 10 Ways to Spot a Fake News Article - EasyBib Blog.
 For many of us, 2016 is going down as a year to forget.

 Election upsets, Zika, the Syrian crisis, and unfortunately tons of fake news about all of the above and everything in between.
 Denzel Washington was recently quoted as saying, “If you don’t read the newspaper, you’re uninformed.
 If you do read the newspaper, you’re misinformed.”
 So what should you do?
 You want to be informed, but a good deal of the information out there is incorrect or biased.
 1. Links and citations allow us to easily access, read, and explore more about the information found in the article.
 Executive Summary 11.21.16.
 Balanced news, issues and opinions, media bias ratings, political news.

 4 Sites to Fight Fake News.
 Common Sense Education has released a 1-minute video featuring four websites to separate fact from fiction.

 When the next viral story, makes it to class, take break to discuss media literacy and help your students determine how these sites can be of value.
 This site is all about following the money.
 It points out the connections among political contributions, lobbying data, and government policy.
 The site is run by a nonpartisan, independent, nonprofit, called the Center for Responsive Politics which is the nation's premier research group tracking money in U.S. politics and its effect on elections and public policy.
 1000+ images about News Literacy on Pinterest.
 3 Fast, Free Lesson Plans to Fight Fake News.
 The fake news epidemic is disturbing.

 The only problem?
 It’s not a picture from Hurricane Sandy.
 The picture, taken by photographer Karin Markert, is actually from September.
 In a comment posted by Poynter, Markert elaborates on the image’s (inaccurate) claim to fame.
 Identifying Fake News: An Infographic and Educator Resources - EasyBib Blog.
 Don't Click Here: Facebook, Algorithms, and Articles You Won’t Be Shown.
 Fake news, bias, or satirical comedy what's the difference.
 Fake News and K-12 Information Literacy: Following the November 2016 Presidential election, there was great concern about fake news on Facebook and in Google searches.